SnapLogic/documentation/autosync/config-databricks-as-data-destination.md

 # Configure a Databricks connection

-To configure a connection to Databricks supply both Databricks credentials and credentials for the cloud account that is providing compute and storage resources.
+For a Databricks connection, you can optionally supply credentials for a storage resource account.
 To configure a new connection:

 -   Provide a unique, meaningful name such as `Sales-Shared-Databricks.` If a configuration with the same name exists, AutoSync displays an `Asset conflict error message`.
 -   **Account Properties:**